-Action required: The Committee is requested to:
+Action required: The Bureau is requested to:

 - 1. Urge States Parties to respect the deadline for submission of international assistance requests, as indicated in the Operational Guidelines, to ensure that the Secretariat, Advisory Bodies and Committee have adequate time to evaluate the requests; - 2.
-Encourage States Parties, to the extent possible, to plan activities well in advance and in close co-operation with the Advisory Bodies and the Secretariat, in order to plan projects which have a "catalytic effect" and are likely to generate contributions from other sources than the World Heritage Fund, per Operational Guidelines paragraph 113; - 3.
-Take note of the ever increasing number and amounts of the international assistance requests submitted by States Parties as presented in working document WHC-99/CONF.208/6; - 4.
-Examine and take decisions concerning international assistance requests taking into account the recommendation of the Bureau, at its 23rd extraordinary session (26-27 November 1999), as indicated in the Report of the 23rd extraordinary session of the Bureau [working document WHC-99/CONF.209/6], and bearing in mind the budget ceilings decided upon by the Committee for international assistance during Agenda Item 14 [working document WHC-99/CONF.209/17]; - 5.
-Take note of the decisions concerning international assistance requests which have been made by the Bureau during the 23rd session of the Committee (2 December 1999); - 6.
-Take note of the decisions to be taken by the Chairperson concerning international assistance requests;
+Encourage States Parties, to the extent possible, to plan activities well in advance and in close cooperation with the Advisory Bodies and the Secretariat, in order to plan projects which have a "catalytic effect" and are likely to generate contributions from other sources than the World Heritage Fund, per Operational Guidelines paragraph 113; - 3.
+Take note of the ever increasing number and amounts of the international assistance requests submitted by States Parties, as presented in this document; - 4.
+Make recommendations to the Committee for requests for international assistance above US\$ 30,000 for training and technical co-operation, and those above US\$ 75,000 for emergency assistance; - 5.
+During the 23rd session of the Committee (tentatively scheduled night session on 2 December 1999), examine and take decisions concerning requests for international assistance above US\$ 20,000 and up to US\$ 30,000 for preparatory assistance, training, and technical co-operatoin, those between US\$ 50,000 and US\$ 75,000 for emergency assistance, and any requests made by the State Party of the Chairperson, bearing in mind the budget ceilings decided upon by the Committee for international assistance during Agenda Item 14 [Committee working document WHC-99/CONF.209/17];